 TIMING & SCORING:

-- Gravel rides are based upon lowest time and are scored per overall and age group categories.
+- Gravel rides are based upon lowest time and are scored per each distance and gender.
 See Awards and Prizes for full details